benknoble/benknoble.github.io/_posts/2018-06-24-feature-taking-a-break.md

 supposed to be written), I get into a "zone".
 This [zone][] is well-documented and studied; it is crucial to our ability to Get Things Done™.
 Interrupting it carries all the peril of interrupting a feeding [T. Rex][].
-And, as Einstein so famously proved, time is relative--at least, when "in the zone," consumed by furiously-paced mental or physical exercise, it seems to go from 0 to 60 in a heartbeat.
+And, as Einstein so famously proved, time is relative---at least, when "in the zone," consumed by furiously-paced mental or physical exercise, it seems to go from 0 to 60 in a heartbeat.

-This zone also takes anywhere from 10 minutes to an hour to cultivate, and any interruption triggers a restart from square one--or even square *negative* one.
+This zone also takes anywhere from 10 minutes to an hour to cultivate, and any interruption triggers a restart from square one---or even square *negative* one.
 So why do I find myself taking short breaks after a few hours in the zone?

 It comes down to this:

 1. Short breaks are good; and
-2. Short breaks don't interrupt
+2. Short breaks don't interrupt.

 In fact, they provide an opportunity for a wide variety of other necessary activities.
 My most frequent breaks are bathroom runs, efficiently combining a